Bangor Mall

 In October 2024, the City of Bangor filed a lawsuit against Namdar Realty Group over the mall's deteriorating conditions, citing concerns over the parking lot, sign damage, and failure to fix the roof causing leaks.
-One tenant, Ten Bucks Theatre, announced it would be leaving the mall once their lease ends in March 2025, citing ceiling leaks destroying props and costumes, as well as a lack of consistent air conditioning as the reason.
+One tenant, Ten Bucks Theatre, located in the former PacSun, announced it would be leaving the mall once their lease ends in March 2025, citing ceiling leaks destroying props and costumes, as well as a lack of consistent air conditioning as the reason.
+As of 2026, the space remains abandoned.

+In April 2026, Namdar declared their intention to sell the mall.
+The prospective owners, Bangor Marketplace and Residences LLC, have announced plans to renovate shopping spaces and transform dilapidated areas into condominiums and assisted living facilities.